Discover 5 Ways to Increase Blood Flow to the Brain

 4. Do brain exercises every day

-How are your “brain muscles” doing?
-In order to increase the blood flow to your brain, it is also necessary to exercise its cognitive functions.
-Memory, curiosity, daily interest, motivation… All of this will establish new connections between the neurons and, little by little, it will create more tissue, more structures resistant to the passing of time and the possible illness that can be suffered.
+In order to increase the blood flow to your brain, you must also exercise its cognitive functions.
+Memory, curiosity, daily interest, motivation… All of this will establish new connections between the neurons and, little by little, it will create more tissue, more structures resistant to potential illnesses that you can suffer from.

-Therefore, do not hesitate in learning new things each day, in reading, in signing up for classes, in discovering what the “online” world of the Internet can offer you in order to improve your memory and your concentration.
-It is very helpful for your brain health.
+Therefore, don’t hesitate to learn new things every day.
+You can read, sign up for classes, keep a diary and write down your thoughts, and discover what the world can offer you in order to improve your memory and your concentration.

 5. The power of positive emotions

-Daily stress, anxiety or viewing things from a negative or fatalistic point of view can alter the neurochemistry of the brain, cause the appearance of cortisol, increase the adrenaline level in the blood… All of this causes fluctuations in the cerebral circulation which, if maintained over a long time, can have serious consequences.
+Daily stress, anxiety or viewing things from a negative or fatalistic point of view can alter the neurochemistry of the brain, according to a study published in Neuropsychopharmacology.
+This can cause fluctuations that threaten your brain circulation.

 - Keep a sense of humor.
-Speak about your joys!
+Talk about your joys!

-- Practice relaxation techniques, yoga… All this will help you to become connected with yourself and be in the “here and now,” valuing what is truly important.
+- Practice relaxation techniques such as yoga… All this will help you be connected with yourself and live in the present, valuing what’s truly important.

-- Develop your social relationships; enjoy your friends and your family… Do not just sit at home!
+- Develop your social relationships; enjoy your friends and your family… Don’t just sit at home!